Skip to product information

 Regular price Sale price $6.00 CAD

-Height: 0.5 meters to 1 meter
+Height: 0.5 to 1 m

-Bloom: June to October
+Bloom time: June to October

-Sun: Full sun
+Light: Full sun

-Moisture: dry to moderate
+Moisture: Dry to moderate

-Soil: found in both poor and rich soils
+Soil: Tolerates poor to rich soils